By loading Facebook, you accept Facebook's privacy policy.

 Tip: Salzburg Card includes many sights for free

 Salzburg is a city of culture and music with about 4,000 events throughout the year: from Mozart Week, Salzburg Easter and Whitsun Festival, the renowned Salzburg Festival, Salzburg Culture Days, Jazz & the City to the Salzburg Advent Singing and the Winterfest.
-There is always something going on in Salzburg, smaller and bigger cultural events, such as exhibitions, music, theatre, dance or programmes for children.
+There is always something going on in Salzburg, smaller and bigger cultural events, such as exhibitions, music, theatre, dance, or programmes for children.

 Salzburg also has hosted and hosts sporting events: the yearly Salzburg Marathon, the 2006 UCI Road World Championships, three games of the UEFA EURO 2008.